GDanovski/Di-anepp/README.md

 # Di-anepp
 [**CellTool**](https://dnarepair.bas.bg/software/CellTool/) PlugIn for GP images analysis.
 It can be build from source code by using Visual Studio 2017 (Add all .dll files from the "References" folder to the project).
-To install the plugin start the “CellTool.exe” as administrator and press install button in the PlugIns menu.
+To install the plugin start the “CellTool.exe” as administrator (requires CellTool to be installed - [source code](https://github.com/GDanovski/CellTool) and press install button in the PlugIns menu.
 Browse to the assembly ("Di-anepp.CTPlugIn.dll") and press the “OK” button.

 **Used Literature:**
 ```